isaacreji06/Ecommerce-Follow-Along/README.md

 - handled error in the utils file
 - installed tailwindcss and backend technologies which are mongoose,express,nodemon and cors
 - succesfully created the login page for the ecommerce app

+## Milestone 4
+- created the required folders in the backend file
+- created the userModel to add the user data to the database
+- added the middleware folder for the middleware
+- installed multer in the middleware folder
+- defining the usermodel function inside the models
+- created the route in the routes file